This post may contain affiliate links. Learn more.

 Banana bread is a moist, sweet and cake-like loaf that uses overripe bananas, thus avoiding food waste.
 It can be enjoyed for breakfast, as a snack or dessert.

-Why you’ll love this Vegan Pumpkin Banana Bread
+Why you’ll love this Vegan Banana Pumpkin Bread

-10 Minutes to Prep.
+10 minutes to prep.
 To be honest… probably not even that long!
 Mash the bananas, stir in the other ingredients, pour it into the baking tin and then bake.
 It’s that straightforward!

-It’s Beautifully Moist.
-This Vegan Pumpkin Banana Bread is tender, light and fluffy.
+It’s beautifully moist.
+This Vegan Banana Pumpkin Bread is tender, light and fluffy.
 Coconut oil is wonderful to bake with and produces beautifully moist cakes that are hard to resist.

 Success Tips